+In terms of earthquakes, many of our busiest highway corridors are parallel not only to major faults, but also to one another.
+This puts them at risk from the same seismic events, limiting system redundancy and alternative routes.
 In terms of flooding, storms, rain, sea level rise, and associated elevated groundwater levels, can all affect the region's shoreline transportation assets.
 Many highway sections already flood with a strong storm or extreme tide, including Marin County's 101 at Lucky Drive, San Francisco's 101 at Cesar Chavez, the North Bay's Highway 37, and San Jose's 280 at the intersection with Highway 87.
 In addition to our shoreline transportation assets, many of our rail and roadway corridors cross over tidal creeks and channels.
 The flood risk at many of these crossings is already extremely high when water levels increase with rain or tidal changes.
 In combination, overland flooding, high tides, and sea level rise will overwhelm crossings like I-880 over Damon Slough and the rail line over Pinole Creek (see p.
 36 for a map of some Bay Area transportation assets and flood zones).
 Many sections of the growing and much-used 354-mile-long Bay Trail along our shores are also vulnerable; some portions of the Bay Trail already flood during extreme high tides.